 to make, it only required a longer piece of wood than a regular bow, and any army could have equipped

 their troops with them.
-However, all other countries were afraid their troops would use their officers on
+However, all other countries were afraid their troops would use their long bows on

 their own officers, except for England (and a few smaller nations).
 So they didn't

 issue long bows except to special troops who they felt they could completely trust